coybit/coybit.github.io/_drafts/apple_does_not_slow_iphone_down_we_do.markdown

 But soon or later, we realize that the number of ignored users are growing and maybe we should include them again.
 So this is why Lite version of apps is becoming a thing (Facebook Lite, Spotify Lite, Twitter Lite, Skype Lite, ...).
 Although many of them are nothing more than the existing product minus some features.

 ### Part IV: Good Old Days
-Last year I read [GAME ENGINE BLACK BOOK: WOLFENSTEIN 3D](http://fabiensanglard.net/gebbwolf3d/).
+Last year I read [Game engine black book: Wolfenstein 3D](http://fabiensanglard.net/gebbwolf3d/).
 It's fascinating.
 To me, it is a treasure chest.
 As [folklore](https://www.folklore.org/) and [Code Secret](https://www.youtube.com/playlist?list=PLi29TNPrdbwJLiB-VcWSSg-3iNTGJnn_L) are.
 Sometimes what you find on [reddit](https://www.reddit.com/r/gaming/comments/8ij644/the_bushes_and_clouds_in_super_mario_bros_are_the/) or in [an interview](https://www.theverge.com/2012/4/27/2980806/prince-of-persia-jordan-mechner-narrative-games) impresses you.
 They sound like fairy tales.
 When software development is more about crafting than wrestling with a bunch of technologies, tools, frameworks and sitting top of shaky stacks of unknown or hard-to-be-known layers.
 When people pay attention to each line of code they write and every byte of memory they use.

 I felt over the course of time we, developers, are getting negligent and careless.
 We believe memory is a customer's problem, not ours.